abg/dbsake/docs/subcommands.rst

    Options:

       -d --sandbox-directory     base directory where sandbox will be installed
                                  default: ~/sandboxes/sandbox_<datetime>
       -m --mysql-distribution    what mysql distribution to use for the sandbox;
                                  system|<major.minor.release>|<tarball>; default:
                                  "system"
       -D --data-source           how to populate the sandbox; this defaults to bootstrapping an empty mysql instance similar to running mysql_install_db
-      -t --table               glob pattern include from --data-source; This option should be in database.table format and may be specified multiple times
+      -t --table                 glob pattern include from --data; This option should be in database.table format and may be specified multiple times
-      -T --exclude-table       glob pattern to exclude from --data-source; This option should be in database.table format and may be specified multiple times
+      -T --exclude-table         glob pattern to exclude from --data; This option should be in database.table format and may be specified multiple times
       -c --cache-policy          the cache policy to use when downloading an mysql distribution.
-One of: always,never,refresh,local
+One of:
-                               Default: always
+                                 always,never,refresh,local Default: always
+      --skip-libcheck            skip a check for required libraries.
+This avoids aborting the sandbox setup process if libaio is not found.
+      --skip-gpgcheck
+      --force                    create sandbox, even if sandbox directory already exists This may overwrite files in the sandbox directory.
+      -p --prompt-password       prompt for the root@localhost password rather than generating a random password.
+      -x --innobackupex-options

 Example